 Usually when you're experiencing digestion discomfort, your first thought is to go over what you ate earlier in the day to see what caused, you know, whatever it is you're feeling in there.
 However, what you may not know is that your gut health can also be directly affected by your workout routine.
-Pretty crazy, huh?
+Pretty wild huh?

 "With intense exercise, inflammation is a byproduct, and your body's attempt to mitigate this inflammation contributes not only to increases in performance, but boosting the immune system," says Liz Barnet, certified health coach and trainer.
 Basically, if you're feeling icky and you just finished a four-day bender of nonstop squats, that quad work might be to blame.